jml850/magictournaments/README.md

 The requirements.txt includes all the necesary dependencies for the app.

 And for the last file, render.yaml, this file includes the hosting (render.com) configurations.
+Unfortunately the free render hosting version has several limitations but the app is fully visible.

+You can visit the app at: https://magic-tournaments.onrender.com